rafaloz/BRAPIDD_BA/README.md

 <h2><em>Ultra-fast MRI for brain-age prediction in a real-world cognitive disorders clinic</h2></em>

-This repository contains the data and scripts required to reproduce the results of the paper titled: Assessing highly accelerated 3D-T1w Wave-CAIPI MPRAGE images for brain age prediction in dementia.
+This repository contains the data and scripts required to reproduce the results of the paper titled: Ultra-fast MRI for brain-age prediction in a real-world cognitive disorders clinic.
 IDs are obfuscated for privacy reasons.

 The models used in the paper can be found at: